jploch/PageGridBlocks/README.md

 # PAGEGRID Blocks
 This module installs templates and fields for PAGEGRID blocks.
 PAGEGRID is a friendly pagebuilder for ProcessWire.

-When you install a block module, all necessary files will be copied to your "site/template/blocks/" folder automatically (the blocks folder will be created if not already present).

-Make sure you don't have any files with the name prefix "pg_" in this folder, as they might get overwritten.

-To use this module you need to [buy a copy of PAGEGRID](https://page-grid.com/buy-now/).
+The module will load the block template files from "site/modules/PageGridBlocks/blocks".
+If you want to modify any of the files, copy them to your
+"site/templates/blocks" folder.

+### Try PAGEGRID for free
+PAGEGRID is not free software.
+However, you can try PAGEGRID and the site profile on your local machine or on a test server as long as you need to make sure it is the right tool for your next project. … and when you’re convinced, [buy your license](https://page-grid.com/buy).

 ## Requirements
-- Process Wire 3.0.100 or greater
+- Process Wire 3.0.210 or greater
 - PAGEGRID Fieldtype Module

 ## Installation